chenjiandongx/kubectl-images/README.md

 </p>

 kubectl-images makes use of the `kubectl` command.
-It first calls `kubectl get pods` to retrieve pods details and filters out the container image information of each pod, then prints out the final result in a table view.
+It first calls `kubectl get pods` to retrieve pods details and filters out the container image information of each pod, then prints out the final result in a table/json/yaml view.

 ### 🔰 Installation